 - b.
 Develop effective communications and outreach with members of state and federal Sportsmens' Caucuses for addressing legislative and policy challenges to trapping.
 We believe this will be most effective if supporters of trapping and furbearer management are diverse with messaging that highlights benefits and considers the most 'marketable' values to both political parties (e.g., lifestyle choice, heavily regulated, humane capture methods, economics of fur trade, use of traps in wildlife research and conservation, human health/safety). - c.
-Ensure support and 'implementation' of BMPs by taking the following actions: (1) Ongoing trap research, and appropriate 'side studies' (e.g., selectivity issues).
-(2) Outreach to trappers.
-(3) Engagement with trap manufacturers.
-(4) BMP use/awareness in wildlife research and university wildlife curricula.
-(5) Surveys of state and federal agency professionals.
-(6) Conduct training of agency professionals regarding communications on these topics. - d.
-Engagement of Federal Agencies: The U.S. Fish and Wildlife Service, U.S. Forest Service, Bureau of Land Management, Department of Defense, and National Park Service, among other federal agencies, control and management vast areas of public lands.
-The USDA/APHIS/Wildlife Services has provided federal liaison on all matters pertaining to the Agreed Minute.
+Ensure support and 'implementation' of BMPs by taking the following actions: (1) ongoing trap research, and appropriate 'side studies' (e.g., selectivity issues), (2) outreach to trappers, (3) engagement with trap manufacturers, (4) BMP use/awareness in wildlife research and university wildlife curricul, (5) surveys of state and federal agency professionals, and (6) conduct training of agency professionals regarding communications on these topics. - d.
+Ensure future engagement of federal agencies: The USFWS, U.S. Forest Service, Bureau of Land Management, Department of Defense, and National Park Service, among other federal agencies, control and management vast areas of public lands.
+Wildlife Services has provided federal liaison on all matters pertaining to the Agreed Minute.
 It is therefore essential to ensure that appropriate agency personnel are aware of BMPs and the importance of furbearer management, and facilitate appropriate opportunity to access these resources on federal lands, and in representing the interests of the states in international dialogue.
 Moreover, federal agencies may be required to comment on proposed legislation before Congress on matters impacting furbearer management at both the state and federal level.
 It is therefore imperative that appropriate agency personnel understand the facts about furbearer management and the development of BMPs.
 The best way to accomplish both objectives is to ensure that federal agencies actively participate in a constructive manner on matters of importance to state fish and wildlife agencies relative to furbearer management and BMPs. - e.
 Develop audience-specific public relations strategies (including collection of any data necessary to inform them) that states can use for both responding to threats to trapping and pursuing a pro-active strategy to better inform various audiences of the many benefits from trapping.